 The miracle of the Gita

 The Bhagavad Gita is a marvel of practical wisdom.
-In the Upanishads we find the truth about Brahman, Atman, and Creation.
-But it is mostly speculative, intended to awaken the hearer to the intuition of how things really are–not to merely instruct or convince him.
+In the Upanishads we find the truth about Brahman, Atman, and Creation, but it is mostly speculative, intended to awaken the hearer to the intuition of How Things Are–not to merely instruct or convince him.
 After reading the Upanishads the question of realizing the truths set forth therein becomes most crucial.
-Since we presently live two lives, the inner and the outer, we need guidance in how to lead both of them in such a manner that the upanishadic vision will in time be permanently established in our own consciousness.
+Since we presently live two lives, the inner and the outer, we need guidance in how to lead both of them in such a manner that the Upanishadic Vision will in time be permanently established in our own consciousness.
 And that state will be liberation (moksha).
 To enable us to attain liberation, two books have been given us: the Bhagavad Gita for our outer, active life, and the Yoga Darshan (Yoga Sutras) for our inner, meditative life.
-Both of necessity contain counsel about the inner and outer way to realization, but each focuses mainly on one sphere.
-The Bhagavad Gita is the ultimate statement on how to live.
-Yet it perfectly embodies and presents the philosophical principles of the upanishads–so much so that it has been said that Vyasa, the author of the Gita, “milked” the “cows” of the upanishads and presented to us the life-sustaining milk of pure wisdom.
-The Gita is a digest of the upanishads, but also much more: it points the way to embody their teachings, to gain practical experience of their eternal truth.
+Both contain counsel about the inner and outer way to realization, but each focuses mainly on one sphere.
+The Bhagavad Gita is the ultimate statement on How To Live.
+Yet it perfectly embodies and presents the philosophical principles of the Upanishads–so much so that it has been said that Vyasa, the author of the Gita, “milked” the “cows” of the Upanishads and presented to us the life-sustaining milk of Pure Wisdom.
+The Gita is a digest of the Upanishads, but also much more: it points the way to embody their teachings, to gain practical experience of their eternal truth, of Sanatana Dharma.

 The right perspective